elisabethchr/STK4900/README.md

 ### Mandatory assignment 1
 This project contains an analysis of air pollution at a certain location, and blood pressure of three test groups.
+The analysis is done using the program R.